makisevon/dag-flow/README.md

 - [dtolnay/async-trait](https://github.com/dtolnay/async-trait)
 - [spastorino/dynosaur](https://github.com/spastorino/dynosaur)

-DAG Flow is powered by dynosaur, and it also tried async-trait before.
+DAG Flow is powered by dynosaur, and it has also tried async-trait before.

 ### How to handle tasks with different output types?

 A common solution is to use serialization/deserialization, but sometimes it can be a bit overkill.
-In such cases, it may be a good idea to use enums or trait like `std::any::Any`.
-See [examples](https://github.com/makisevon/dag-flow/tree/main/examples) for more details.
+In such cases, it may be a good idea to use enums or traits like `std::any::Any`.
+For more details, see [examples](https://github.com/makisevon/dag-flow/tree/main/examples).